Week by week guide

-Baby's development at 37 weeks pregnant
+What happens at 37 weeks pregnant?

 Time to celebrate.
 Baby is now officially full-term!
-The size of your baby at 37 weeks is about the size of a swiss chard.
+The size of your baby at 37 weeks pregnant is about the size of a leek.
 Even though there’s not much wiggle room in your tum they’ll still manage to give you the odd kick ‘hello’.
 It’s important you’re aware of baby’s kicks and movement, so you might want to try this kick-counting app to help you keep track.
 If you think there’s been any reduction in baby’s movement let your hospital know right away.

 Hopefully baby will be slowly manoeuvring into the right position for birth around now.
 That means head down in your pelvis and legs up in your ribs – so if you feel a kick in the ribs don’t complain - it’s a good sign.
 If they’re not in position yet, there’s still plenty of time.
-However, some babies are in [breech position] for labour, which means bottom first.
+However, some babies are in breech position for labour, which means bottom first.
 If so, you’ll be chatting to your midwife or doctor about your options at birth.

 With only a couple of weeks to go, you’re probably feeling excited and nervous all at once.
 Who wouldn’t be?